Stability of transition semigroups and applications to parabolic equations: Doob's theorem revisited

-We have already discussed the history and evolution of Doob's theorem in the introduction.
+The history of Doob's theorem has already beeen discussed in the introduction.
 Here, it is worth adding that for a long time merely the classical setting in which $\Omega$ is a Polish space, endowed with its Borel $\sigma$-algebra, was studied.
 Only recently -- in \cite{kulik_scheutzow2015} -- the case of an arbitrary measure space with countably generated $\sigma$-algebra was addressed.
-We would like to point out that the authors of \cite{kulik_scheutzow2015} actually established a version of Doob's theorem in the time-discrete setting and then obtained the time-continuous result as a corollary (we refer to \cite[Section~2]{gerlach_glueck2018} for a general account on how to pass from discrete to continuous time).
-For our more general result in Theorem \ref{t.doob-reloaded}, which appears to be new, a time-discrete analogue cannot hold.
+It is also worthwhile to note that the authors of \cite{kulik_scheutzow2015} actually established a version of Doob's theorem in the time-discrete setting and then obtained the time-continuous result as a corollary (see \cite[Sect.\ 2]{gerlach_glueck2018} for a general account on how to pass from discrete to continuous time).
+For the more general result in Theorem \ref{t.doob-reloaded}, which appears to be new, a time-discrete analogue cannot hold.
 This can already be seen in the following simple example: